keithpickering/kpd/_posts/projects/2012-01-29-creation-of-snuckles.md

       title: Don't even ask.

 client: None

-tags: [illustrator, photoshop]
+tools: [illustrator, photoshop]

-intro: "Snuckles is a character my friends and I came up with to make fun of bad Sonic fan characters."
+intro: "Snuckles is a giraffe-hedgehog-Pokémon who is also a transformer."
 ---

+Here he is alongside his faithful bad-fan-character counterpart, Ded Murio, breathing life into all of humanity with myself as a vessel.

-Knowing the backstory doesn't really help it to make any more sense.
+It doesn't have to make sense.